ezweave/pretty-functional/chapters/one/one.md

 That's it.

-I've actually lied to you.
-This isn't _recursion_ per se.  `reduce` allows the _same logic_ but without the same programmatic constructs one would use when writing recursive functions in other languages.
-It is _and_ isn't recursive.
-We are _recursive_ in the sense that `reduce` operations look at _the last_ thing we fiddled with and it _is_ calling the same "function" but it isn't.
-We could _bike shed_ about various JavaScript runtimes, but from your perspective (and you're not wrong) it's calling a _new anonymous function_ that just looks the same with _new_ data (the output of the last cycle).

 You will find that `reduce` is useful in lots of places and I suspect, you might have fiddled with it already.
 There are other ways to do _recursive_ style operations in JavaScript, but it isn't really _your grandad's recursion_.
 (I am 39, so I could be... or perhaps am, your granddad.)

-What is important to grok, is that using `reduce` requires similar thinking to how you'd write `foo calls foo` in another language.
-You still need guards in that anonymous function.
-If you don't... you can end up with sexy new errors.
+What is important to grok, is that using `reduce` requires similar thinking to how you'd write `foo calls foo` in another language in that you still need guards in that anonymous function and it still needs to be a PTC or you will have memory issues.

 Basically, almost any problem you would do _impertively_ with calls to the function calling, can be solved differently in the _pretty functional_ world.
 Think about the data, not the call stack.

+I've really only touched on recursion, as that's not the focus of this book.
+I'm just giving you enough to be dangerous.
+For a more in depth look at various recursive styles, I'd refer you to [Functional Light JS](https://github.com/getify/Functional-Light-JS/blob/master/manuscript/ch8.md/#chapter-8-recursion) wherein the author, Kyle Simpson goes a bit further with explaining the state of the stack and various styles of recursion.

+It's a damn shame that PTCs aren't widely supported.

 # Summary